GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 We've prepared a [sample project on Github](https://github.com/meken/speedrun/archive/refs/heads/main.zip), navigate there and download the project to your environment.
 Unpack it and install the dependencies before starting it.
 Edit the service to show your Team Name in the welcome page.

 Once the service is running locally, deploy it to Cloud Run *from source code* using *the command line*.
+Pick `us-central1` as the region, allow unauthenticated invocations, and stick to the defaults for the rest.

+> **Note** The deployment might take a few minutes to complete.

 ### Success Criteria